London Borough of Richmond upon Thames: Aviation

 London Heathrow Airport is located a short distance west, in the London Borough of Hillingdon.

 Buses

 The borough is served by many Transport for London bus routes.

 Rail services

-Richmond, also known as Richmond (London), is a National Rail station on the Waterloo to Reading and North London Lines.
+Richmond is a National Rail station on the Waterloo to Reading line.
+It is also served by the District line of the London Underground and London Overground's Mildmay line.

 The borough is connected to central London and Reading by the National Rail services of the South Western Railway.

 Richmond upon Thames is not very well served by the London Underground compared with other boroughs in West London.
 Two stations, served by the District line, are located towards the borough's northeastern end: Richmond and Kew Gardens.
-Both are also served by London Overground trains on the North London line, which connects Richmond with inner North London before terminating in Stratford.
-The southwestern end of the district, encompassing areas such as Twickenham are served instead by suburban railway services.
+Both are also served by London Overground trains on the Mildmay line, which connects Richmond with inner North London before terminating in Stratford.
+The south-western end of the district, encompassing areas such as Twickenham, is served instead by suburban railway services.